Vitamins

 |

-Needed
+Needed for a

-for a healthy nervous system, formation of
+healthy nervous system,

-red bloodcells; concentration, memory and
+bloodcells; concentration,

-maintaining one's balance
+one's balance

 |

-Beef,
+Beef, cheese,

-cheese, milk and/or dairy products, eggs,
+and/or dairy products,

-fish, meat
+eggs, fish, meat

 |

-Anemia,
+Anemia, fatigue,

-fatigue, painful tongue,
+painful tongue,

 hallucinations